up-to-you/dev_notes/jvm/COMPILATION_LIFECYCLE.md

 _One of the main benefits of Java bytecode in contrast to other languages is similarity to real machine instructions (opcodes)._

-_Thus, it is much easy to interpret bytecode into machine instructions and optimise it for performance gain._
+_Thus, it is much easy to interpret bytecode into machine instructions and optimise it for performance gain,_

 _which allows to implement cross-platform code, by using platform-specific interpreter for concrete OS._

-_In a nutshell, Virtual Machine simulates Physical Machine behavior and execution of instructions, therefore called ***Virtual***._
+_In a nutshell, Virtual Machine simulates Physical Machine instructions execution behavior, therefore called ***Virtual***._

 ```java
 public class Foo {